Perjeta Side Effects

 Generic Name: pertuzumab

-Note: This document contains side effect information about pertuzumab.
-Some of the dosage forms listed on this page may not apply to the brand name Perjeta.
+Note: This page contains side effects data for the generic drug pertuzumab.
+It is possible that some of the dosage forms included below may not apply to the brand name Perjeta.

 For the Consumer

 As well as its needed effects, pertuzumab (the active ingredient contained in Perjeta) may cause unwanted side effects that require medical attention.